Mordi-DevOps/aws-end-to-end-ci-cd-pipeline/screenshots/README.md

 Screenshots and documentation capturing the setup and deployment process.
-Includes pipeline runs, AWS console views, and other relevant images for demonstration.
+Includes pipeline runs, and AWS console views for demonstration.